gardener/landscaper/docs/guided-tour/error-handling/timeout-error/README.md

 > Note: Whenever the state of an installation shows a `lastError`, and the phase is `Progressing`, the Landscaper will try to reconcile the installation again after a certain, steadly increasing amount of time.
 This is done until a timeout is reached.
 When this happens, the phase will change to `failed` and Landscaper stops reconciliation.

 Starting from the Installation, Landscaper creates further custom resources, namely DeployItems.
-In this concrete case, there will be only one DeployItem, that describes the Helm deployment of the hello-world chart.
-In the status section of the DeployItem, we find further information about the error:
+In this concrete case, there will be only one DeployItem, which describes the Helm deployment of the hello-world chart.
+In the status section of the DeployItem, we can find further information about the error:

 ```shell
 # Find the name of the DeployItem